bleunguts/bleunguts/portfolio2020.md

 - Development of valuation system using grid technologies and bank's analytics libraries serviced by a REST API (ASP.NET WebApi, IBM Spectrum Symphony 7)
 - Core programming of the IBM Symphony Grid API to launch worker calculations on the compute grid
 - Implementing workload priority, gaining deep knowledge of grid scheduling policies, task pre-emption algorithms based on priority and selective reclaim of compute resources.
 This would be exposed via the API to end users so they can prioritize huge workloads to get an idea
+- Developed a full-stack solution using HTML5 and Knockout JS to streamline the complex workflow of pushing analytics quant libraries to both internal grids and external clouds.
+Designed a Single Page Application (SPA) to manage the deployment of quant libraries across limited slots, seamlessly integrating with IaC tools like the Octopus and TeamCity APIs to deploy packages globally across server farms and external clouds.
+The dashboard provided real-time visibility into available analytics versions, live instances, and current usage metrics.
 - Designed dashboards to visualize the valuation compute on the grid such that the firm-wide 22,000 compute units can be visualized and monitored and reviewed for bottlenecks to maximise compute usage.
 Performance metrics were an integral part of periodic business capacity reporting as an attempt to manage the volatility of valuation volumes due to BAU or could be impact of certain design decisions.
-(Splunk Enterprise Dashboards and Alerts)
+(Splunk Enterprise Dashboards and Alerts, InfluxDB, Grafana, Redgate Performance Profiling, JMeter, Gatling)
 - Performance analysis on compute grid slot ratios, successfully delivered achieving 3 times compute capacity cutting TCO costs by 1/3
 - Participated as an SME in the Azure and GPU program rollout.
+- Conducted data analysis for valuation capacity forecasting, utilizing performance metric charts to optimize host and Azure slot purchases.
+With the introduction of Kubernetes, implemented its API to dynamically spin up new server hosts and automate build pushes.

 ###### Walrus (Desk Asset Configuration provider)